mojitocoder/guide-to-react/README.md

 13. Using React hook to maintain state
   + `React.useState()` returns an array of 2 elements, e.g. `const [name, setName] = React.useState('')`
+  + Multiple states can be used by calling `React.useState` again
   + Use the first element as a read only variable, i.e. const
   + Use the second element as a function to update the value of the state, i.e. `setName('new value')`
   ```jsx